Lazontez/linq-qa-assessment/postman-notes.md

    - **Expected Result:** The profile loads and the exchange contact process works consistently across all tested browsers.
 4. **Compare the results across browsers.**
    - **Expected Result:** The process should eb consistent, with no browser-specific UI/UX discrepancies.

+### 9.
+**Test Case ID:** TC009
+**Description:** Validate that if a user starts the contact saving process by clicking "Exchange Contact" and then navigates back (or exits), no partial or unsaved data is stored.
+**Preconditions:**
+- The user has access to a valid Linq profile URL.

+**Test Steps:**
+1. **Load a public Linq profile on a desktop or mobile browser.**
+   - **Expected Result:** The profile successfully loads without any errors.
+2. **Click on the "Exchange Contact" button.**
+   - **Expected Result:** The 'Exchange Info' pop-up is displayed with the required fields and buttons (Name, Phone, Email, Continue button, and Download Contact link).
+3. **Click outside of the 'Exhange Contact' popup**
+   - **Expected Result:** The 'Exchange Contact' pop-up should no longer be displayed and the 'Exhchange Contact' text should remain the same 'Exchange Contact' and NOT 'Contact Saved'